-One hundred years of looking forward
+More than one hundred years of looking forward

 "There are times when people realise the value of an experienced adviser who is prepared to listen to their troubles, to warn, and to recommend.
 Very few lawyers in any time brought to their work a mind so richly cultivated as that of Arthur Cox."